-The citizens of Bloomfield are very well educated compared to the average community in the nation: 36.14% of adults in Bloomfield have a bachelor's degree or even advanced degree.
+The education level of Bloomfield citizens is very high relative to the national average among all cities (21.84%): 36.21% of adults in Bloomfield have a bachelor's degree or even advanced degree.

-The per capita income in Bloomfield in 2010 was $40,664, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $162,656 for a family of four.
+The per capita income in Bloomfield in 2018 was $43,961, which is lower middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $175,844 for a family of four.
 However, Bloomfield contains both very wealthy and poor people as well.

 Bloomfield is an extremely ethnically-diverse town.
 The people who call Bloomfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bloomfield residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Bloomfield include Irish, Italian, English, and German.
+Important ancestries of people in Bloomfield include Jamaican, Italian, Irish, German, and English.